mozilla-services/duopull-lambda/README.md

 #### DEBUGDUO

 In this mode the function will not execute as a Lambda but will poll the Duo API for log data, write the data to stdout and exit.
+The DEBUGDUO environment variable should be set to `1` to enable this mode.